-There has been a longstanding debate, dating back to Aristotle, regarding the purpose, or telos, of a tragedy, and whether or not the “tragic” element is the result of is the result of a unique or particular character flaw stemming from the central protagonist.
-In other words, is Oedipus, indeed, a flawed human being who has brought about his own destruction, as well as the destruction of his family and of Thebes?
+There has been a longstanding debate, dating back to Aristotle, regarding the purpose or telos of tragedy, and whether or not the key “tragic” element is the result of a unique or particular character flaw caused by the protagonist.
+In other words, is Oedipus merely a flawed human being who has brought about the destruction of himself, his family, and his city of Thebes?
 Is King Lear’s madness, and the subsequent downfall of his kingdom, the result of his own tragic undoing?
-It is a popular scavenger hunt for modern academics to search through the psyche of King Lear or Oedipus to find some fatal flaw, some poor decision they made or failed to psychoanalyze in other characters, like King Lear’s three daughters, Goneril, Regan, and Cordelia.
-It is popular among novice scholars to find blame deep inside either King Lear or Oedipus for their grave downfalls.
-In this way, their heavy downfalls become mere shortfalls, and moral lessons an audience for an audience to glean.
+It is a popular scavenger hunt for modern academics to search through the psyche of King Lear or Oedipus to find some fatal flaw -some poor decision they made as in the case of King Lear and his three daughters: Goneril, Regan, and Cordelia.
+The purpose of this mode of scholarship is to uncover a convenient and easily digestible moral lesson from the tragedy.

-Truly, a case can be made that Sophocles and Shakespeare presented these tragedies to educate the polis, though perhaps not mere moral allegory.
-This is certainly not an Aristotelian reading of the tragedies, per the Poetics.
+Truly, a case can be made that Sophocles and Shakespeare offer tragedies to educate the polis, though perhaps not by mere moral allegory.
+Or at least this is not an Aristotelian reading of tragedy, according to Aristotle’s Poetics.

 In the Poetics, Aristotle claims that all art is mimesis (imitation) and that all forms of tragedy are imitations of “actions and life” and not of “people” (1453-1454b).
 A tragedy is an imitation of one whole action, not a person.
 What is key to a story like Oedipus Tyrannus, is the changing of opposing and unpredictable events, such as when the old Corinthian messenger appears at Thebes to ease Oedipus’s mind, but his story actually does the opposite and sends Oedipus’s life into a tailspin.
 The action has already been complete.
 Oedipus merely realizes the tragedy of his life.
 This scene is composed of reversal, discovery, and suffering.
 In this way, tragedy imitates “fear and pity” (1452b).
 Everything Oedipus believes is reversed, and the oracle is proved right.